drmarcoaron/ShuleGPT./README.md

-ShuleGPT: AI for Education, Healthcare, and Financial Empowerment in Tanzania.
+ShuleGPT: AI for Education, Healthcare, and Financial Empowerment.

 ShuleGPT is a multilingual AI assistant built to help in making informed decisions about education, healthcare, and finance — using the power of LLMs, Retrieval-Augmented Generation (RAG), and fine-tuning.